 This means that the government should have in priority overhauled the agricultural sector.

 have directly alleviated poverty by the hundreds of millions (just like

 in China did in the 1990s).

 But what happened it totally different.
 Governments gave a disproportionate priority to the cities and the services sector (notably banking, insurance, finance, real estate and IT services), thus trying to leapfrog the usual pattern of economic development: from agriculture to manufacture to services (in terms of importance in the economy).

-The thing with manufacturing is that, when well-handled, it literally provides hundreds of millions of jobs to workers coming from the rural exodus.
+provide hundreds of millions of jobs to workers coming from the rural

-After what you usually invest in education and bring the emergence of the services sector.
+exodus.
+After what you would usually invest in education and bring the emergence of the services sector.